techie-club/dual-arm-centralized-control/robust control/README.md

 - The Simulink `slprj/` folder may be generated when running the model.
 You can safely delete it to clean up build artifacts.
 - The plotting script uses LaTeX interpreters for labels; if fonts or interpreters cause warnings, try switching label interpreters or adjusting font settings.
-- If you want, I can translate other README files in the repository or generate a quickstart document that walks through parameter tuning and expected outputs for this example.